btorressz/TransparentSupplyChain/README.md

 ## Overview

 The `TransparentSupplyChain` project is a smart contract implemented in Solidity that tracks the journey of agricultural products from farm to table.
 This contract ensures transparency and authenticity of organic and fair-trade certifications by recording product details and checkpoints in the supply chain.
 The contract utilizes role-based access control to manage permissions for different entities in the supply chain.

-This Project was 100% made in Remix IDE
+This Project was 100% made in Remix IDE and is under MIT License

 ## Features